 You’re not alone!
 It can be quite frustrating when your drink doesn’t taste as good as it should due to an unpleasant smell.

 But don’t worry; I’m here to help!

-If your kettle tastes or smells weird, give it a full descaling and cleaning.
-Make sure to use white vinegar and water to half-fill the kettle and then boil it.
-Then use a traditional detergent and sponge to clean it.
-If that doesn’t work, covering the interior of the kettle with bicarbonate of soda for an hour may do the trick.
+If your kettle tastes or smells bad, give it a full descaling and cleaning.
+Use white vinegar and water to half-fill the kettle and then boil it.
+Then, use a traditional detergent and sponge to clean it.
+If that doesn’t work, try covering the kettle’s interior with baking soda for an hour.